jumpingrivers/2025-neds-llm/README.md

 You will also require an "API key" in order to interact with a large language model.
 Any LLM is fine, whether it's ChatGPT, Claude, Google Gemini, etc.

-If you don't already have an API key, I recommend generating one for the free tier of Google Gemini:
+If you don't already have an API key, I recommend generating one for the free tier of Google Gemini.
+Just to warn you, Google will be able to use your information to improve it's services, so avoid including any confidential or senstive code in your prompts!

+Google Gemini API key instructions:

 - Visit this webpage: https://aistudio.google.com/app/api-keys